 What I Thought

-The gist of the story may remind one of Back to the Future.
+The gist feels like a magical Back to the Future.
 Albus and Harry’s relationship is strained, and the dynamic of this relationship is similar to Scorpius and Draco’s, which is why the boys become friends.

 I may be a massive fan of Harry Potter, but I admit that I had my doubts about Cursed Child.